-When you’re planning on building a career in trading, plan to cycle through a few phases in your learning curve.
-These changes and advancements will ultimately take you from the very green beginning all the way to making it as a pro level trader.
+When you’re planning on building a career in trading, plan to cycle through a few phases in your trading learning curve.
+These changes and advancements will ultimately take you from the very green beginning all the way to making it to a pro-level trader career.

 Once you’ve got these two aspects down, spend a lot of time practicing, testing, and discovering your personality within the strategy.

 From there, you’ll wind up working on the money management aspect.
 Later on, when you have all of these theoretical and practical elements making up your trading infrastructure, you’ll invest a lot of time in the psychological side of trading.

 Finally, you’ll move on to the next and final level, which is providing your services and getting leverage in order to trade your own or other people’s funds.